EricMFink/EmploymentLaw/_casebook/chap3.md

 Of the remaining factors, some do not require further factfinding, while others still do.
 The fifth factor, degree of permanence of the working relationship, has genuine disputes of material fact.
 On one hand, Uber can take drivers offline, and on the other hand, Plaintiffs can drive whenever they choose to turn on the Driver App, with no minimum amount of driving time required.

 Alternatively, the fourth factor, whether the service rendered requires a special skill, is clearer.
 It is generally accepted that "driving" is not itself a "special skill."
 Although there may be a distinction between "driving" and "replicating the limousine experience," as noted by the District Court, it is not enough to overcome the presumption that driving is not a special skill.
-This fourth factor certainly weighs in favor of finding that Plaintiffs are employees.[^Razak12]
+This fourth factor certainly weighs in favor of finding that Plaintiffs are employees.

 ##### VII.
 Conclusion